t2v/play2-auth/README.md

 Attention
 ---------------------------------------

-This module uses [Cache API](http://www.playframework.org/documentation/2.0/ScalaCache) of Play2.0.
+This module uses the [Cache API](http://www.playframework.org/documentation/2.0/ScalaCache) of Play2.0.

 [Ehcache](http://ehcache.org), the default implementation, can not treat authentication information appropriately when the application servers are distributed.